local-ch/lhs/README.md

 ##### Pagination strategy: link

-In comparison to the `offset` strategy, the `link` strategy just increases by 1 (page) and on that page there is a link to the next page and so on until the last page which does not have any link to the next page anyomre.
+The `link` strategy continuously follows in-response embedded links to following pages until the last page is reached (indicated by no more `next` link).

+*WARNING*

+Loading all pages from a resource paginated with links only can result in very poor performance, as pages can only be loaded sequentially!

 ```ruby
 # app/models/record.rb